 When you’re following South Beach and Keto and very few carbs are eaten, the body pulls glucose (fuel) from the liver and temporarily breaks down muscle to release it.
 When your body uses up all of its stored glucose and you are no longer consuming large amounts of carbs, insulin blood levels decrease and fat is used as fuel.
 The liver then produces ketone bodies from fat (which can be used in the absence of glucose).
 This process is called ketosis.
 “A strict Keto Diet will alter carbohydrate levels to ensure nutritional ketosis,” says Registered Dietitian Courtney McCormick.
 The total amount of carbs allowable each day on the Keto Diet to maintain the state of ketosis will vary from person to person, with most experts stating a range between 20 – 50 grams of carbs per day as ideal.
 People following a strict Keto Diet will monitor their ketone levels through urine testing strips, to ensure they body is in a state of ketosis.

 Most Keto Diets require you consume fewer than 50 grams of net carbs per day (some say 20 grams or lower).
-The South Beach Diet Keto-Friendly plan is designed to allow up to 40 grams of net carbs in Phase 1 and up to 50 grams of net carbs during Phase 2.
+The South Beach Diet Keto-Friendly plan is designed to allow up 50 grams of net carbs each day.
 “We are not guaranteeing nutritional ketosis or requiring you to test your urine or blood for ketones every day,” says McCormick.
 “The South Beach Diet Keto-Friendly plan was designed to follow the principles of a low carb, ketogenic diet, based on the best available scientific evidence to date.”
 By following the overall low carb, keto-friendly approach, you may still gain many of the weight loss benefits of the ketogenic dietary pattern without necessarily needing to be in a true state of nutritional ketosis.